blueboxes/-signalr-demo/readme.md

-Simple Blob Trigger that broadcasts when a file is dropped using serverless signalr.
-This is shown in a simple react UI.
+Simple Blob Trigger function that broadcasts when a file is added to storage using serverless signalr.
+There is a simple react UI that subscribes and will show the boradcasted file link.

-You will need to have created azure storage with a public container of media and serverless signalr and set the following as vars in the function:
+You will need to have created azure storage with a public container of media and serverless signalr.
+You must also set the following as vars in the function:

 * StorageConnectionString
 * AzureSignalRConnectionString